 Jesus was an immigrant.
 Maybe even an “illegal” immigrant when Joseph and Mary fled to Egypt.
 He understood what it meant to be a stranger in a strange land and he told us to care for immigrants who are also struggling to survive as strangers in our land.

-Living with Immigrants
+Living with immigrants

 I have extraordinary parents who really did invite strangers into our home.
 In the aftermath of the Cambodian Khmer Rouge and war in Laos, they opened our home to a series of refugee families who — like Jesus — fled their countries just to survive.

-Was it easy?
-No. Our family of six invited refugee families into our 1,300 square foot home.
+It wasn’t easy.
+Our family of six invited refugee families into our 1,300 square foot home.
 Eleven people shared three bedrooms and one bathroom.
 We didn’t have much, but it is was more than they had.

 It was enough to share and help them establish new lives in a new land.